 I’ve been dwelling on the story of Peter a lot recently in Matt.
 14:22ff.
 I can imagine that he may have felt like he was living in a dream as he walked across the water, but the storm still raged and the waves distracted and scared him, but he overcame – He put his trust in Jesus by calling out and reaching for HIS hand.
 Now THAT’S living the dream.

 May your dream and the dream God has for you come to be and begin to take shape and manifest itself in your life.
 May you choose Jesus and let Him show you what it means to overcome and do things you only ever thought possible in your dreams, as scary as those moments might be.
+It might not be for everyone, but there are different ways to get through the tough times, such as prayer, or even practicing mindfulness in other ways such as looking into experimenting with ryt 200 yoga classes to better balance your life, stresses, and mental health in order to better succeed in your goals.

 Here are a few ways you can pray for us – these are the distractions and waves crashing in our world as we walk toward Jesus: